The CBD Guide

 A recent development in the legal Cannabis world is water soluble cannabinoid isolates, as Cannabinoids are naturally crystal formations or a viscous liquid as an oil.
 They’re non-soluble in water meaning that up till now, in order to infuse food or drinks with Cannabinoids when cooking, you’d first need some oil or fat to bond with the Cannabinoids.

 Hemp was previously widely used in topical applications and cosmetics all over the world.
-Hempseed oil and Cannabis oil has been utilised in the production of various preparations for countless generations.
+Hempseed oil and Cannabis oil has been utilized in the production of various preparations for countless generations.

 Topicals are absorbed through the largest human organ, the skin which is packed with Endocannabinoid receptors.
 They need to be heavily applied though in order to overcome the fact that although the skin has such a large surface area it also has a particularly low rate of absorption.